loadbalancerorg/lbfeedback/README.md

 ~~~
   - Recheck the feedback to show that this change in significance has taken effect:<br/>
   `telnet 127.0.0.1 3333`
-  - Instruct the Agent to send commands to HAProxy to force offline a RIP; by default this is for 10 seconds and the command is simply `maint`, and verify that the "maint" command continues to be sent past the usual command timeout:<br/>
+  - Instruct the Agent to send commands to HAProxy to force offline a RIP; by default this is sent continuously unless overridden and the command is simply `maint`.
+Verify that the "maint" command continues to be sent past the usual command timeout:<br/>
   `lbfeedback force halt -name default`<br/>
   `telnet 127.0.0.1 3333`
   - As above, send commands to HAProxy to force a RIP online but observe this time that it is only sent for 10 seconds:<br/>